upmaru/memovee-tama/tmdb-person-browsing/querying.md

     }
     ```

-  - **India Example**: For queries like "Show me top Indian movie directors"
+  - **Countries with Potential Conflicts Example**: For queries like "Show me top Indian movie directors" or "Show me Georgian actors" (countries that could be mistaken for other places)
     ```json
     {
       "path": {